nsoybean/nira-ai/llm/API.md

 1. **Text Chunks** (streaming)
 ```
 0:"Hello!
-I'm Lume, your AI assistant.
+I'm Nira, your AI assistant.
 I can help you with:\n\n"
 0:"1.
 Answering questions\n"
 0:"2.
 Writing and editing\n"
 0:"3.
 Analysis and research\n"